TrashPandaCode/reports/pmpt-bv-final/chapters/experiments.typ

   *Baseline CNN (Simple Architecture):* A minimal convolutional model with just two convolutional layers followed by average pooling and a basic MLP head was trained from scratch:

-  -Validation MSE = $0.9346$
+  - Validation MSE = $0.9346$
-  -RMSE = $0.9668$
+  - RMSE = $0.9668$
-  -MAE = $0.8906$
+  - MAE = $0.8906$
-  -R² = $-14.7485$
+  - R² = $-14.7485$
-  -This model served as a lower-bound baseline.
+  - This model served as a lower-bound baseline.
 Its poor performance underscores the necessity of both architectural depth and prior knowledge (e.g., pretrained features) for learning meaningful visual-acoustic representations.

   #figure(caption: [From left to right: error distribution, prediction heatmap], grid(
     columns: 2,